Fredericton Transit: Services

-Fredericton Transit provides public transport to most residential districts Monday to Sunday between 6:15 am and 11:00 pm.
+Fredericton Transit provides public transport to most residential districts Monday to Saturday, between 6:15 am and 11:00 pm.
 Kings Place in the central business district is the common interchange point for all services.
-A typical route has an hourly frequency throughout the day, with more frequent services in peak hour.
+A typical route has an hourly frequency throughout the day, with more frequent services in peak hour on weekdays.

 Fredericton Transit routes are often suffixed with N or S, denoting the direction in which the bus travels.
-As of April 22, 2022 Fredericton Transit operates the following routes:
+As of June 22, 2026 Fredericton Transit operates the following routes: